 In 2021, This is still a Rage!
 The pros of this tool are honestly it traps the hair for you, so you don’t have to use your hands to take off the hair, and you can save yourself on lint roller tape.
 The Chomchom roller pet hair remover is a bit pricey at $34.99 at Amazon, but it is a great pet hair roller for removing pet hair from furniture; the only negative reviews were the tool’s shape as it doesn’t get into the corners well.
 Overall the pet hair remover: Chom Chom is an alternative for a lint brush

 10. Brush Your Pet ( Pet Grooming Brush for a cat or dog)

 How can I control my dog’s hair in the house?

 The best way to control a dog’s hair in any house is to brush daily, or at least a few times a week,

-The more you brush, the less hair you will be removed from furniture and will save you time when it comes to vacuum and cleaning your home and will reduce the fur you get on your clothes.
+The more you brush, the less hair you will be removed from furniture and will save you time to vacuum and clean your home and reduce the fur you get on your clothes.

 What’s the best way to get dog hair out of a car?